-- The data controller is not supplied with such information as the data controller may reasonably require. - The data controller cannot comply with the data access request without disclosing

-- personal data relating to another individual who can be identified from that information. - Where any other data controller controls the processing of the personal data to which data access request relates in such a way as to prohibit the first mentioned data controller from complying, whether in whole or in part, with the data request. - Providing access may constitute a violation of an order of a court. - Providing access may disclose confidential information relating to business of the data controller. - The requested access is regulated by another law.
+- The data controller is not supplied with such information as the data controller may reasonably require. - The data controller cannot comply with the data access request without disclosing personal data relating to another individual who can be identified from that information. - Providing access may constitute a violation of an order of a court. - Providing access may disclose confidential information relating to business of the data controller. - The requested access is regulated by another law.